-88. The panel is not inclined to propose specific changes in the services offered by the two central units in the short term.
+98. The panel is not inclined to propose specific changes in the services offered by the two central units in the short term.
+This review was not intended to provide exhaustive coverage of every aspect of IT provision in the University, and the fact that some particular service is not discussed here should not be seen as representing a view from the panel that it is unimportant.
 The selection of the services which are provided will need to evolve, as driven by the academic and administrative needs of the University and Colleges.
 That evolution must be driven not by the views of this panel, formed at one point in time, but by the users, through the proposed governance structure.